 A: I had a sense of what needs a struggling population may have medically, socially, and emotionally following displacement.
-This led me to have research questions to delve into to see how it applies to IDPs. then I was able to integrate these issues, for instance property rights, or the ability to continue a child's education, or the ability to reach a family member who is jailed in the home country into the curriculum and objectives of our simulations.
-I have worked on simulations in nursing that deal with mass casualty so to apply these medical decisions to IDPs in a non medical environment with limited resources and skills also was transferable.
-I also have quite of bit of training in creating simulations, pre briefing and debriefing in nursing.
+This led me to research questions regarding how this applies to IDPs.
+Then I was able to integrate these issues — for instance property rights, or the ability to continue a child's education, or the ability to reach a family member who is jailed in the home country — into the curriculum and objectives of our simulations.
+I have worked on simulations in nursing that deal with mass casualty, and I was able to apply these medical decisions to IDPs in a nonmedical environment with limited resources and skills.
+I also have quite of bit of training in creating simulations, pre-briefing, and debriefing in nursing.
 There are very specific ways to accomplish these components.
 Having this experience has provided me with an understanding of how simulation should and should not be used.
 I am able to implement the components of a simulation using best practices to help the students reach the objectives set.

 Q: Has your work with the Forage Center influenced your approach to teaching public health nursing at Montgomery College?

 A: Ethics in simulation has not been addressed by the simulation in education community.
 I have seen when students have become distressed during a simulation.
-This has allowed me to be a voice for restraint when simulations are created, to ask the question as to whether we as a team are considering the emotional and psychological well being of our students even in a simulated environment.
+This has allowed me to be a voice for restraint when simulations are created, to ask whether we as a team are considering the emotional and psychological well-being of our students even in a simulated environment.
 It has also allowed me the experience to work with local community emergency response teams.
 Q: What is your favorite story from a Forage Center field training exercise?